Guide to Meeting & Event Planning in

 • Spend an afternoon playing polo like you've never experienced it — on the back of a camel, the UAE’s most treasured animal.
 At Camel Polo, your group will be divided into teams, and after a champagne toast will get instruction in how to swing a mallet.
 Next come the camels; professional riders control the animals upfront while the players hold on behind, wielding their mallets to (hopefully) score goals.

-• Groups can experience Dubai's fabled desert in a number of ways, including by 4X4, with overnight stays and even by hot-air ballooning.
+• Groups can experience the majesty of Dubai's desert in a number of ways, including by 4X4, with overnight stays and even by hot-air ballooning.
 Among the firms that organize desert activities is Platinum Heritage.

 • No matter the time of the year, slaloming down the slopes in the middle of the desert is possible at Ski Dubai, the first indoor ski resort in the Middle East.
 Along with skiing, groups can enjoy snowboarding, ziplining and tobogganing — plus up-close-and-personal encounters with 20 friendly snow penguins.

 • Dubai is home to one of the world's richest horse races, the Dubai World Cup.
-Next year's competition will take place March 25, 2023.
+Next year's competition will take place on March 28, 2026.

-• Not only is the Sheikh Mohammed Centre for Cultural Understanding a nonprofit organization aimed at helping visitors get a better understanding of the culture and customs of the UAE, but it serves authentic dishes prepared in the home of the organization's founder.
-Offerings range from Arabic coffee to mhammar (small local fish spiced and served whole with carmelized onions).
+• Not only is the Sheikh Mohammed Centre for Cultural Understanding a non-profit organization aimed at helping visitors get a better understanding of the culture and customs of the UAE, but it serves authentic dishes prepared in the home of the organization’s founder.
+Offerings range from Arabic coffee to mhammar (small local fish spiced and served whole with caramelized onions).